Terransky/ten-thousand/README.md

 Test of Note:

 1. Passed all of the tests in version_1
-1. Passed all of the tests in version_2
+2. Passed all of the tests in version_2
-2. Passed all of the tests in version_3
+3. Passed all of the tests in version_3
+4. All bots average 10,000 points or better for 2000 games